mikeerickson/laravel-elixir-behat/readme.md

 });
 ```

-This will scan your `./tests/` directory, as well as any PHP classes in your 'app' folder for changes, and trigger your Codeception suite.
+This will scan your `./tests/` directory, as well as any PHP classes in your 'app' folder for changes, and trigger your Behat suite.

 ---